-It is also envisaged that the construction work will be separated into three packages each corresponding to three Supply Blocks in the Area.
+It is also envisaged that the construction work will be separated into two packages each corresponding to two of the four Supply Blocks in the Area.
 This arrangement will increase the amount of administration required but is necessary to ensure the completion of the project by the end of 2002, the target year for providing the RDP minimum level of services.